snadi/GitHubClassroomMgmt/README.md

 4. **Add ccids**

-   - Fill `student_list.csv` with CCID-GitHubUsername pairs from the course.
+   - Download GitHub Classroom roster to the root directory, rename it to `roster.csv`.

    - Open `ccid_list.txt`, paste ccids you need to grade to this file.
    - All ccids are emails (e.g., zicun@ualberta.ca), one ccid per line.